-126E.
+The MATH 126E course is an ALP model of corequisite remediation for pre-calculus mathematics where a two-credit mandatory remediation course, MATH 96D, is paired with a college-level course, MATH 126E.
 Individual grades are awarded in each section, but the courses are completed simultaneously and treated as one course with one instructor and one meeting pattern.
 Successful completion of MATH 126E fulfills any core curriculum requiring pre-calculus and is equivalent to the traditional MATH 126 course.

-This corequisite pathway saves students at least one semester of traditional remediation (by not taking MATH 96 in one semester then MATH 126 in the next) as well as saves the Corequisite models save students time and money by eliminating multi-semester sequences of remediation and reducing the total required credits of remediation.
+time and money by eliminating multi-semester sequences of remediation and reducing the total required credits of remediation.